 If you have passed the English exam at the FEE language department, select this option in the application form, ask your teacher for a confirmation specifying your language level, and send this confirmation to: email@example.com

-3.I have taken the test in the last round (NBA or Erasmus)
+3.I took the test in the last round (NBA or Erasmus)

 If you took the test in previous rounds for NBA or ERASMUS and you wish to have the results recognized, send print screen of your old application with the results to firstname.lastname@example.org and ask for recognition of the results for this round.